2022 Iraqi Super Cup

 The 2022 Iraqi Super Cup was the 11th edition of the Iraqi Super Cup.
 It was held on 2 October 2022 between the 2021–22 Iraqi Premier League champions Al-Shorta and the 2021–22 Iraq FA Cup winners Al-Karkh at Al-Madina Stadium.
-Al-Shorta made third appearance in the Super Cup while Al-Karkh made their first appearance.
+Al-Shorta made their third appearance in the Super Cup while Al-Karkh made their first appearance.
 Al-Shorta won the match 1–0 with a goal from Abdoul Madjid Moumouni to clinch their second Super Cup title.